 We first collected a list of 54 face and person recognition datasets (listed in \Cref{app:assembling-datasets}), and chose three popular ones for a detailed analysis of their life cycles: Labeled Faces in the Wild (LFW)~\cite{lfw}, \duke{}~\cite{dukemtmc}, and \msceleb{}~\cite{ms-celeb-1m}.
 We chose LFW because it was the most cited in our list and allows for longitudinal analysis since it was introduced in 2007.\footnote{LFW had slightly fewer total citations than one other dataset in our list, Yale Face Database B \cite{Georghiades2001FromFT}, but LFW has been cited significantly more times per year, especially in recent years.} We chose \duke{} and \msceleb{} because they were the most cited datasets in our list that had been retracted.
 We refer to these three datasets as \emph{parent datasets}.
 We describe them in detail in \Cref{app:dataset-descriptions}.

-We constructed a corpus of papers that potentially used each parent dataset or its derivatives (we use the term \emph{derivative} broadly, including datasets that contain the original images, datasets that provide additional annotations, as well as models pre-trained on the dataset).
-To do this, we first compiled a list of derivatives of each parent dataset.
-Then we found the papers closely associated with each parent and derived dataset.
-Finally, we compiled lists of papers citing each associated paper using Semantic Scholar \cite{ssapi} (see Table~\ref{table:all-use}).
-One coder then reviewed a sample of these papers, indicating if a paper used the parent dataset or a derivative as well as the name of the parent dataset or derivative.
+We began our analysis by constructing a corpus of papers that cited---and potentially used---each parent dataset or its derivatives (we use the term \emph{derivative} broadly, including datasets that contain the original images, datasets that provide additional annotations, as well as models pre-trained on the dataset).
+To do this, we first compiled a list of derivatives of each parent dataset and associated them with their research papers.
+We then compiled a list of papers citing each of these associated papers using the Semantic Scholar API \cite{ssapi}.
+The first author coded a sample of these papers, recording whether a paper used the parent dataset or a derivative as well as the name of the parent dataset or derivative.